mmoebeck/AdditionalSolutions/README.md

-# AdditionalSolutions
+# AdditionalSolutions (NOT OFFICIALLY SUPPORTED)

 ####**Overview**
-This is a collection of solutions that may be useful in a 2.0 app.
+This is a personal collection of solutions that may be useful in a 2.0 app.